input-output-hk/marlowe/README.md

 The [Marlowe tutorials](./docs/README.md) introduce Marlowe and Meadow.

-## Version 1.3, stable branch, and master branch
+## Version 1.3, stable branch, master branch, and version 2.0

 The last stable version of Marlowe can be found in the branch `stable`.
 This branch currently contains very small improvements with respect to version `1.3` and is the one in which the current version of Meadow is based (see Meadow section below).
 For the pure version `1.3` you can check the `v1.3` tag.
 A full description of the `1.3` version was presented at ISoLA 2018, and the paper is available [here](https://iohk.io/research/papers/#2WHKDRA8).

 The `master` branch contains the latest developments of Marlowe.
 Because of this, the Haskell semantics, the Coq formalisation, and the Meadow implementation, may be out of sync with each other in this branch, but they contain the latest functionality.

-## Main files

-The following are some of the main files included in this repository:

-- `src/Semantics.hs` —  contains the small-step semantics of DSL (`stepBlock` function), together with a simple driver (`driver` function).
-- `src/ContractFormatter.hs` — contains the implementation of a formatter for scdsl code.
-- `src/SmartInputs.hs` — contains code that calculates possible inputs for a given input, state, contract, and observables value.
-- `src/DepositIncentive.hs` —  contains an example contract for incentivising saving.
-- `src/CrowdFunding.hs` —  contains an example contract for crowd-funding limited to 4 participants.
-- `src/Escrow.hs` —  contains an example contract for an escrow payment.
+The latest version of Marlowe `v2.0` is inside the folder `semantics-2.0`; the `src` folder contains the last `1.x` version.

 ## Meadow